bcanvural/hippo-minikube/README.md

 docker build -t my-release:latest .
 ```
 Then you can push it to a public registry and change the images in pod specification yaml files
 * Backatcha-server is a simple spring boot app that prints a UUID.
+Scale up this app and see that the load balancer works.